yueMaHello/District-Dashboard/readme.md

 # District Dashboard

 ## Description:
 This is an web application using Arcgis WebAppBuilder Developer Edition.
-When you click on one district on the map, the dashboard will show charts to display different information of that district.
+When you click on one district on the map, the dashboard will show charts to display various information of that district.
 ## Set up:
 All the code is stored in 'C:\Users\tsengineer\Desktop\WebAppBuilderForArcGIS\server\apps\15'
 ## Run it: